pat6h/Alx-project/README.md

 4. Usage
 Register a new account
 Add your crypto coins and amounts (must use correct CoinGecko IDs!)

-View, convert, and manage your portfolio
+View, convert, and manage your portfolio.
 Check analytics and top coins

-API Key / Rate Limits
+### API Key / Rate Limits
 This app uses CoinGecko's free public API for live data.
 Warning: CoinGecko enforces strict rate limits.